FALSE Function in Excel (Table of Contents)

 Since FALSE is equivalent to numeric zero, any number multiplied to it will be returning zero.

-Step 4: In cell A5 of your active excel sheet, put the formula mentioned below and press the Enter key.
+Step 4: In cell A5 of your active Excel sheet, use the formula below and press the Enter key.

 =FALSE() / 12

 Again the same logic.
-As FALSE is equivalent to numeric zero, the division of FALSE and any number would return a value as zero.
+As FALSE is equivalent to a numeric zero, the division of FALSE and any number would return a value of zero.

 Example #4 – Using FALSE Function Under Logical Statements or Conditions

-We are frequently using the FALSE function under logical statements or conditions such as IF under Excel.
+We frequently use the FALSE function under logical statements or conditions such as IF under Excel.

-Step 1: In cell A2 of the active excel sheet, put the number which we want to check under logical IF condition.
+Step 1: In cell A2 of the active Excel sheet, put the number we want to check under the logical IF condition.

-Step 2: Now, use the logical IF condition to check whether this number is less than 1 or not.
-If it is less than 1, the output should be TRUE else;, the output should be FALSE.
+Step 2: Use the logical IF condition to check whether this number is less than 1.
+If it is less than 1, the output should be TRUE.
+Else, the output should be FALSE.
 Use the following conditional formula under cell C2 of the active worksheet. =IF(A2 < 1, TRUE, FALSE)

 Press Enter key to see the output.

-Since the condition A2 < 1 does not meet in this example, the system will generate an output as FALSE, which is equivalent to the FALSE function in excel.
-Now, suppose we wanted the result as FALSE when A2 > 1, then we can do it directly in IF condition without using else part with the help of FALSE function.
+Since the condition A2 < 1 does not meet in this example, the system will generate an output as FALSE, equivalent to the FALSE function in Excel.
+Now, suppose we wanted the result as FALSE when A2 > 1; then, we can do it directly in the IF condition without using the else part with the help of the FALSE function.

 Press the Enter key.

-Here we have checked if the value under cell A2 is greater than 1, then it will give the output as FALSE directly.
-This example emphasizes that we can directly use the FALSE function within conditional outputs.
+Here we have checked that if the value under cell A2 is greater than 1, it will give the output as FALSE directly.
+This example emphasizes that we can use the FALSE function within conditional outputs.

 This is from this article.
 Let’s wrap things up with some points to be remembered.